Hello! I'm Shannon Myers and, as the Stepping On Faculty Trainer at the Wisconsin Institute for Healthy Aging, I'm all about preventing falls.

-Stepping On is a program proven to reduce falls and build confidence in older people.
+Stepping On is a high-level, evidence-based program proven to reduce falls and build confidence in older people.
 A community-based, small-group workshop, Stepping On was developed in Australia and tested in a randomized trial where it demonstrated a 31% reduction in falls.
-Wisconsin developed an American version of Stepping On with support from the Centers for Disease Control and Prevention (CDC) that has been tested in the United States and shown to achieve results similar to the original.
+Wisconsin developed an American version of Stepping On with support from the Centers for Disease Control and Prevention (CDC) that has been tested in the United States and shown to achieve a 50% reduction in falls.
 Independent researchers have concluded that the success of Stepping On is attributable to Program Leaders' adherence to the program's Key Elements.

 The Stepping On North America falls prevention program for older adults was developed by Dr. Lindy Clemson and co-authored by Ms. Megan Swann of the University of Sydney in Australia.
 It was brought to the U.S. and adapted for U.S. audiences by Dr. Jane E. Mahoney of the University of Wisconsin, WIHA’s Executive Director.
 By agreement with Dr. Clemson and Ms. Swann, WIHA has permission to use the Stepping On North America Leader Manual in its Leader Training programs to WIHA Licensees.
 This Leader Manual, published by Freiberg Press Inc., and on which the license and this program is based, is the required manual of every Leader Training.
 Consistent with copyright law, Stepping On Licensees ensure that one Stepping On North America Leader Manual is purchased from Freiberg for each individual Workshop Leader and Master Trainer for the Stepping On program.
 A CDC-approved Site Implementation Guide is also available to inform and assist anyone interested in the Stepping On program.

 Video: How Stepping On Works - and Helps